-The second reason tends to give rise many trademark applications.
-It is the reason Jay Z says he and Beyoncé attempted to register the Blue Ivy Carter name.
-The rapper told Vanity Fair in 2013, “People wanted to make products based on our child’s name and you don’t want anybody trying to benefit off your baby’s name.
-It wasn’t for us to do anything; as you see, we haven’t done anything.”
+The second reason — the more common and the more legally complicated one — centers on the famous parents’ desire to ensure that third parties do not attempt to register the names themselves and commercialize them for their own benefit without authorization.
+This is the precise reason why Jay-Z says he and Beyoncé attempted to register the Blue Ivy Carter name.
+The music mogul told Vanity Fair in 2013, “People wanted to make products based on our child’s name and you don’t want anybody trying to benefit off your baby’s name.”